pierre-rouleau/usrhome/readme.rst

-USRHOME is a starting project with the goal of holding a set of portable Unix shell configuration files that can be used in macOS and multiple Linux distributions.
-At first it will support Bash and the Z shell.
+USRHOME is a starting project with the goal of holding a set of portable Unix shell configuration files that can be used in macOS and multiple Linux distributions under the Z Shell and Bash.

+At the moment it supports:

+- A basic configuration of zsh for macOS.
+It works when zsh is used as the default shell, as its the case on macOS since macOS 10.15 Catalina.
+It also works on older versions of macOS where the older version of Bash is still the default shell.
+On these system just invoke zsh as a sub-shell to use it and try the features the older version of zsh provides.
+USRHOME works fine on those and configures the prompt.

-The intent is not to provide colourful configurations with fancy fonts and emoji but allow its use in:
+The intent is *not* to provide colourful configurations with fancy fonts and emoji but just provide a basic environment that will work over several versions of Operating Systems and will support the Z Shell as well as Bash running in the default terminal emulator programs provided by the OS.

+These are:

 - the default macOS Terminal.app,
 - the default Linux terminal applications,